Secrets of the Status Genre

 If your antagonist has status via dominance, your protagonist must seek it through prestige.
 Villain Commodus and Hero Maximus of Gladiator provide a clear example.

-Conversely If your antagonist has status through prestige, your protagonist will have to gain status through dominance.
+Conversely, If your antagonist has status through prestige, your protagonist will have to gain status through dominance.
 Mark Zuckerberg of the film The Social Network comes to mind.

 These are generalities you can play with as a writer.
-Consider what will happen to your story with a main character who has a lot of prestige and a little dominance (common in Action-oriented movies with a Status internal genre): Maximus from Gladiator, Pete “Maverick” Mitchell from Top Gun.
+Consider what will happen to your story with the main character who has a lot of prestige and a little dominance (common in Action-oriented movies with a Status internal genre): Maximus from Gladiator, Pete “Maverick” Mitchell from Top Gun.

-Consider too, what will happen to your story with a main character who has a lot of dominance with only hints of prestige, like rebel John (Judd Nelson) of The Breakfast Club, and Mark Zuckerberg of The Social Network.
+Consider too, what will happen to your story with the main character who has a lot of dominance with only hints of prestige, like rebel John (Judd Nelson) of The Breakfast Club, and Mark Zuckerberg of The Social Network.

 If your global genre happens to be War or Performance, a Status internal genre for your protagonist could be a great fit.
 Performance and War share the Esteem level of the Gas Gauge of Need with Status and make natural genre bedfellows.
 (Consider the great Performance stories Rocky, Billy Elliot, and Big Night, which all have Status internal genres.
 My favorite combination is Status and Society.
-You can learn more about the Society Genre and how it compliments and differs from Status by reading Secrets of the Society Genre.
+You can learn more about the Society Genre and how it complements and differs from Status by reading Secrets of the Society Genre.

 Find and absorb as many Status stories as you can.
 I’ve offered a few suggestions here.
 You’ll think of more by remembering tales of enterprising young go-getters, social-climbing wannabes, pitiable losers, or uncompromising heroes.
 Remember, too, that plenty of status stories are comedies.